Key Post The Single Public Service Pension Scheme

 4. Does it make sense for me to invest more in my pension as a Single Scheme Member?

-However, when considering whether you should invest more in your pension, you need to consider this decision in light of your broader financial circumstances and objectives.
+However, you need to consider whether it makes sense to invest more in your pension in light of your broader financial circumstances and objectives.

 Generally speaking, in Ireland, your financial priorities should be to: